Webhooks

 Best Practices

-- Always verify signatures in production.
+- Always verify signatures on inbound webhooks.
 Signature verification prevents unauthorized parties from triggering your workflows.

 - Use HTTPS endpoints.
-Nembl only delivers outbound webhooks to HTTPS URLs.
+Nembl only accepts inbound webhooks on HTTPS, and only delivers outbound Webhook Callouts to HTTPS targets.